Hachette Livre: International expansion

-In 2002, UK publisher John Murray was acquired by Hodder Headline, which was itself acquired in 2004 by the Lagardère Group.
+In 2002 UK publisher John Murray was acquired by Hodder Headline, which was itself acquired in 2004 by the Lagardère Group.
 Since then, it has been an imprint under Lagardère brand known as Hachette UK.

-In 2004, Lagardère acquired Australian publisher Hodder Headline for Hachette Livre, who renamed it Hachette Australia.
+In 2004 Lagardère acquired Australian publisher Hodder Headline for Hachette Livre, who renamed it Hachette Australia.

-In 2006, it expanded into the United States when it purchased Time Warner's book-publishing division, which was then renamed Hachette Book Group USA.
+In 2006 it expanded into the United States when it purchased Time Warner's book-publishing division, which was then renamed Hachette Book Group USA.
 Part of Time Warner's holdings was Australian independent publishing house Lothian Books, which was incorporated as an imprint.

-In June 2013, Hachette announced that it would acquire the adult trade business of Hyperion Books from Disney.
+In June 2013 Hachette announced that it would acquire the adult trade business of Hyperion Books from Disney.
 (Disney retained the young adult business and books related to existing Disney–ABC TV properties, under an expanded Disney–Hyperion imprint.)

-In 2018, it announced its Robinson Millenials label, under which it would be publishing webcomics in partnership with Hiveworks Comics.
+In 2018 it announced its Robinson Millenials label, under which it would be publishing webcomics in partnership with Hiveworks Comics.

 Hachette UK acquired Laurence King Publishing, original publisher of adult colouring book author and illustrator Johanna Basford, in August 2020.
 In 2022, it acquired Welbeck Publishing Group.

 Corporate affairs

-Since April 2015, Hachette's headquarters have been located at 58 rue Jean-Bleauzen in Vanves (department Hauts-de-Seine, France).
+Since April 2015 Hachette's headquarters have been located at 58 rue Jean-Bleauzen in Vanves (department Hauts-de-Seine, France).

 Hachette's head office previously occupied a building at the intersection of the Boulevards Saint-Germain and Saint-Michel in the Saint-Germain-des-Prés area, then from 2006 to 2015 in Grenelle, in Paris's 15th arrondissement.

-In June 2014, the company's U.S. affiliate in conjunction with Perseus Books Group, and Ingram Content Group, announced a three-way deal whereby Hachette would buy Perseus and then sell the company's client services businesses to Ingram.
+In June 2014 the company's U.S. affiliate in conjunction with Perseus Books Group, and Ingram Content Group, announced a three-way deal whereby Hachette would buy Perseus and then sell the company's client services businesses to Ingram.
 Financial details of the deal were not disclosed.
 However, in August 2014, the deal was called off because Hachette and the other parties involved decided the deal was too complicated.
 The deal eventually went through in April 2016 with Perseus's publishing assets and imprints going to Hachette, and distribution assets to Ingram.

-Hachette's English-language businesses in the UK and the U.S. will be moved to a single management team in January 2024, with Hachette UK CEO David Chelley taking the same position at the Hachette Book Group USA and reporting to the Hachette Livre chairman and CEO Arnaud Lagardère.
+Hachette's English-language businesses in the UK, and the US will be moved to a single management team in January 2024, with Hachette UK CEO David Chelley taking the same position at the Hachette Book Group USA and reporting to the Hachette Livre chairman and CEO Arnaud Lagardère.